ChitsMW/NomNom/README.md

 ## Team:
 Solo project
 ## Description:
-I used started code to build this app.
+I used starter code to build this app.
 It allows the user to either manually input the nursing session, or turn on a real-time timer.
-Sessions are stired in a database and can be retrieved through a history.
+Sessions are stored in a database and can be retrieved through a history.
 ## Fun Fact:

 ## Still TODO: